lauracarpaciu/LuminaireAdministration/README.md

 A project demonstrating the following features :

-    Building an Application with Spring Boot
-    Building a RESTful Web Service,
+    Building an Application with Spring Boot - helps you accelerate application development Building a RESTful Web Service,
     Consuming a RESTful Web Service
     Spring Security Architecture - using filters and, more generally, by using method annotations.